Anik0200/FIGMA-TO-HTML-LANDING/README.md

 ## ABOUT THIS PROJECT :

 This repository contains a sleek and minimalist landing page.

 [DEMO](https://anik0200.github.io/FIGMA-TO-HTML-L1/)

 ## FEATURES :

-- Responsive Design
+- Responsive Design (Mobile _ Tablet _ Dekstop)
 - Clean and Modern Layout
 - Lightweight and Fast